Getting to The Big Raise

 Q: I have a back/elbow/knee/neck/hand problem etc. Can I participate in all sessions?

-A: Some activities carried out during the workshops (digging of the ground, transport of wheelbarrows etc.) are more physical than others, so please specify when you arrive if you are likely to have difficulty doing certain activities or gestures.
+A: Some activities carried out during the workshops (digging of the ground, transport of wheelbarrows etc.) are more physical than others, so please tell us when you arrive if you are likely to have difficulty doing certain activities or gestures.

 Q: I am a wheelchair user.
 Can I still participate in one of your weekends?

 A: Yes, you can.
 We have a bedroom on the ground floor for anybody who can’t use the stairs.
 Some of the more physical activities outdoors would be difficult but there will always be a way to participate.
 The one thing we would say is that it might be better to do a course during the summer months as the front yard, the field and the garden can get quite wet and muddy from October to April.